szabgab/code-maven.com/pages/introduction-to-javascript.md

 [view](examples/js/alert.html)

 If you'd like to try it yourself, open your editor and create a file with .html extension (for example hello.html) and put the above code in the file.
 Then switch to your browser and open the file with the browser.
-(Most browsers will let you do that using the <b>File/Open File</b>
+(Most browsers will let you do that using the **File/Open File** menu option.)
-menu option.)

 ## document.write